Csepel Island

 Csepel Island (Csepel-sziget, /hu/) is an island in the Danube in Hungary.
-It is 48 km long; its width after 3 km sections of bifurcation and rejoining (confluence) varies from 6 to 8 km.
+It is 48 km long, with a width generally ranging from 5 to 8 km.
 It has an area of 257 km2 and its population is 165,000.

-The isle extends south from Budapest; its northern point or section is Csepel - Budapest's District XXI.
-Most of the island is accessible from Budapest by the suburban railway.
-Towns include Ráckeve, Szigetszentmiklós, Szigethalom and Tököl.
+The island extends south from Budapest, and its northern section forms the city's District XXI.
+Most of the island is accessible from Budapest by HÉV suburban railway, and the northern part belongs to the metropolitan area of the capital.
+Towns include Ráckeve, Szigetszentmiklós, Szigethalom, Halásztelek and Tököl.
+The central and southern sections retained their rural character.